-For the Year Minimum Required Lease Payments in Period
+For the Year Minimum F Lease Payr Peric ments in

 2010 \$ 54,595

-2011 59,242
+2011 54,595 59,242

 2012 30,202

-\$ 144,039
+Total \$ 144,039

-Note 6 Stock Plan
+Note 7 Stock Plan

 In 2005, VirnetX, Inc. adopted the 2005 Stock Plan (the "Plan"), which was assumed by us upon the closing of the transaction between VirnetX Holding Corporation and VirnetX, Inc. on July 5, 2007.
 Our Board of Directors renamed this Plan the VirnetX Holding Corporation 2007 Stock Plan and our stockholders approved the Plan at our 2008 annual stockholders' meeting.
 The Plan provides for the issuance of up to 11,624,469 shares of our common stock.
 To the extent that any award should expire, become unexercisable or is otherwise forfeited, the shares subject to such award will again become available for issuance under the Plan.
 The Plan provides for the granting of stock options and stock purchase rights to our employees and consultants.
-Stock o ptions granted under the Plan may be incentive stock options or nonqualified stock options.
+Stock options granted under the Plan may be incentive stock options or nonqualified stock options.
 Incentive stock options ("ISO") may only be granted to our employees (including officers and directors).
 Nonqualified stock options ("NSO") and stock purchase rights may be granted to our employees and consultants.